Administration

 The archiving status can be activated or deactivated using the toggle switch.
 If you activate archiving, the input field becomes active and can be edited.
 If archiving is deactivated, the input field remains locked, and the corresponding value is displayed in read mode.

-If archiving is activated, you can use the input field to change the retention period as required.
-Any changes are saved immediately, and a notification of the successful changes appears at the bottom right-hand side of the screen.
+When archiving is enabled, you can adjust the retention period as needed using the Retention Period input field.
+All changes are saved immediately, and you will receive a notification about the successful adjustments at the bottom right of the screen.

 How can I set access permission for Reader?

-In the archiving settings, you can set access permissions to archives for the Reader user role.
-If you have disabled access, Reader cannot access or compare archived versions of diagrams and objects in the publication.
+If you have disabled access authorization, users with the user role Reader cannot access or compare archived versions of diagrams and objects in the publication.

 Method

-In the Method tile, you can manage your methods, customize the colors of the symbol types and configure the diagram layout.
+With the Administrator user role, you can open the Administration menu item in the left menu bar, where you will see a collection of predefined tiles.
+If you select the Method tile, you can manage your methods, customize the colors of the symbol types, and configure the diagram layout.

 Hint